cliffordlab/ep6_dashboard_paper/paper.md

     equal-contrib: true
     affiliation: 1

-  - name: Robert Tweedy
-    equal-contrib: false # (This is how you can denote equal contributions between multiple authors)
-    affiliation: 2

   - name: Hyeokhyen Kwon
     equal-contrib: false # (This is how you can denote equal contributions between multiple authors)
     affiliation: 2